labs42io/clean-code-typescript/README.md

 ### type vs. interface

 Use type when you might need a union or intersection.
-Use interface when you want `extends` or `implements`.
-There is no strict rule however, use the one that works for you.
+Use an interface when you want `extends` or `implements`.
+There is no strict rule, however, use the one that works for you.
 For a more detailed explanation refer to this [answer](https://stackoverflow.com/questions/37233735/typescript-interfaces-vs-types/54101543#54101543) about the differences between `type` and `interface` in TypeScript.

 **Bad:**